jyotir2003/Hierarchical-Multi-Document-RAG-System-for-Textbook-QA/README.md

 - Steps for content extraction and indexing
 - How to run queries and generate answers

+##🚀 Future Development
+🔮 The app version of this tool is currently in progress.
+I'm working on creating a user-friendly application that will make this tool even easier to use.

 ## 📝 Note

 This system is designed to run in a Kaggle notebook environment with GPU support.
 Modifications may be necessary to run it in other environments.

 For any questions or issues, please open an issue in this repository. 🙋‍♂️🙋‍♀️